 Acupuncture, which has been practiced on humans for centuries, involves the insertion of special, tiny, sterile needles into very specific points on the body.
 The chosen points are connected to the central nervous system and internal organs.
 The needles come in various sizes and are placed at various depths in the body, to achieve specific purposes.
 The veterinarian chooses the points on the body that will be used after conducting a complete examination and evaluation of your pet to determine their needs.

 A veterinary acupuncture treatment typically lasts 20-30 minutes and is best performed in a series over the course of several weeks, for optimal results.
 We generally do not recommend acupuncture as a standalone treatment but offer it in conjunction with appropriate traditional veterinary medical treatments.

 Is Veterinary Acupuncture the Right Choice for Your Pet?

-The Vida Veterinary Care team can work with you to determine if veterinary acupuncture is an appropriate treatment option for your pet.
+The Vida Veterinary Care teams at Denver and Centennial can work with you to determine if veterinary acupuncture is an appropriate treatment option for your pet.
 We have seen great success with this treatment firsthand and recommend acupuncture to a number of our patients.
 Please contact us to schedule a consultation and we’ll be happy to talk with you about your pet’s needs and our recommendations.